-Identifying and responding to global macroeconomic trends and exploiting physical commodity arbitrage opportunities as they arise

-The Group's long-term experience in the commodities markets has allowed it to build up extensive market knowledge and insight.
-The Group believes that being a major global physical marketer of commodities with leading market positions in its key commodities enables it to, among other things, maintain knowledge of local market supply and demand dynamics and respond quickly to changes in market conditions and characteristics and gain significant insight into trade flows and marketing requirements.
+Identifying and responding to global macroeconomic trends and exploiting physical commodity arbitrage opportunities as they arise leading market positions in its key commodities enables it to, among other things, maintain knowledge of local market supply and demand dynamics and respond quickly to changes in market conditions and characteristics and gain significant insight into trade flows and marketing requirements.
 This enables the Group to have continuous price discovery of the commodities it produces and/or markets and rapid identification and investigation of arbitrage opportunities in respect of those commodities.
 In addition, the Group's industrial assets are strategically important to, among other things, generate additional market information, including local information in the countries and regions in which the industrial assets are based.